 - Seal any holes, cracks, and spaces under doors that offer entry into the home

 Remember, a full-sized adult roach can squeeze through the smallest of gaps.
-These critters can pose serious health risks to humans if left to breed.
+These critters can pose serious health risks to humans if left to breed according to the WHO (World Health Organization).
 Take measures to prevent an invasion if your home is free of the pests.
 You can do this by blocking access points and placing repellants around the property.